 Serious Car Accident Didn’t Stop Determined MA Student

-Rosemary Cruz was ready to turn her life around when she signed up for Florida Career College’s Medical Assistant Technician program at the Miami campus but as she was leaving orientation life hit her like a truck—literally.
+Rosemary Cruz was ready to turn her life around when she signed up for Florida Career College’s Medical Assistant Program at the Miami campus but as she was leaving orientation life hit her like a truck—literally.

 Rosemary was just minutes away from campus when her car was hit by an 18-wheeler truck, totaling her vehicle and leaving her reeling.